vmware-archive/halite/README.rst

 Browser requirements
 --------------------

 Support for ES5 and HTML5 is required.
-This means any modern browser or IE9+.
+This means any modern browser or IE10+.

 Server requirements
 -------------------

-* This app requires the `rest_cherrypy`_ module in ``salt-api`` to communicate with a running Salt installation via a REST API.
 * The static media for this app is server-agnostic and may be served from any web server at a configurable URL prefix.
-* This app uses the HTML5 history API and so the ``index.html`` should should be served from a base URL that otherwise ignores the rest of the URL path.
-In other words, if the base URL that serves the ``index.html`` file is ``/app``, then ``/app/some/path`` should also serve that same file.
+* This app uses the HTML5 history API.

 Libraries used
 --------------